mo-renike/survey-maker/README.md

 2. For each step, add up to 5 questions with options (for radio and checkbox questions).
 3. Review and save each step.
 4. Repeat the process until all steps are added.
-5. Click "Finish" to complete the questionnaire.
+5. Click "Add Questionnaire" to complete the questionnaire.

 ## Contributing

-We welcome contributions to improve this survey automation application.
  To contribute:

 1. Fork the repository on GitHub.
 2. Create a new branch with a descriptive name for your feature or fix.